 The file is located at APACHE_HOME\conf\httpd.conf (where APACHE_HOME is the root directory of your Apache HTTP server installation).
-See a sample httpd.conf file at "Setting Up Perimeter Authentication" on page 3-14.
+See a sample httpd.conf file at Section 3.4, "Setting Up Perimeter Authentication".

 2. Ensure that the WebLogic Server modules are included for Apache 2.0.x, manually add the following line to the httpd.conf file: